 Finding box schemes and local veg

 There are lots of ways to access local veg, from box schemes that support new entrants to farming, to mobile veg vans.
 New models are springing up as we speak, but read the small print as they do vary.
-For example, an ‘Amazon Fresh’ offer is even expected to launch this year!
+For example, an ‘Amazon Fresh’ delivery service now operates in an area of south-east England, and Amazon is not the most ethical business available.
 Not all schemes are organic, and directories are not always up to date, so do a local search too and ask questions.